bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 1. Name 3 JavaScript Array/Object Methods that do not produce side-effects?
 Which method do we use to create a new object while extending the properties of another object?
 Object.assign() is a method that creates a new object while extending the props of another object.
 It makes a 'deep copy'.
 Other methods that do not produce side-effects are filter(), concat(), and map().

-1. Describe `actions`, `reducers` and the `store` and their role in Redux.
+2. Describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+Reducers define the store and give the direction on what to do with various actions.
+Actions define what may happen in the app and call the different actions defined in the reducer.
+The Store is the state which is available to all parts of the app connected to the store.
+The store is known as a 'single source of truth' because it is (possibly) connected to the entire app.

 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
 1. What is middleware?
 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?